Home > Recipes > Whey Pancakes

 Chocolate: For some extra indulgence, add 1/4 cup chocolate chips to the batter.

-Cinnamon: Add a teaspoon of cinnamon to the batter to add some spice.
+Cinnamon: Add a teaspoon of cinnamon, Christmas spice mix, or chai spice mix to the batter to add some spice.

 Check out 50 sweet and savory favorite toppings for waffles for more ideas on what to serve your whey pancakes with.